Genivia/RE-flex/README.md

   regex engines, including the RE/flex regex engine, PCRE2, and Boost.Regex.
 - The RE/flex regex library makes C++11 std::regex, PCRE2, and Boost.Regex much
   easier to use for pattern matching on (wide) strings, files, and streams.
+- IEEE POSIX P1003.2 standard compliant (like Lex and Flex).
+- Extensive documentation in the online [User Guide][manual-url].
 - Lots of other improvements over Flex++, such as `yypush_buffer_state` saves the scanner state (line, column, and indentation positions), not just the input buffer; no input buffer length limit (Flex has a 16KB limit); `line()` returns the current line (e.g. for error reporting).

-The RE/flex software is fully self-contained.
-No other libraries are required.
-PCRE2 and Boost.Regex are optional to use as regex engines.
+Note: PCRE2 and Boost.Regex are not dependencies, they can be used as optional regex engines in addition to the RE/flex regex engine.

-The RE/flex repo includes a Mini C compiler demo and tokenizers for Java, Python, C/C++, JSON, XML, YAML.

 Installation
 ------------